iPhone 8 and iPhone X Will Support Fast Charging, But Only If You Buy a New USB-C Charger - Slashdot

 Holy cow, I'm glad this information is front page news.
 This is groundbreaking journalism.
 No clickbait tagline here, no siree.
 All that's missing is the analysis on how devastating this information will be to the new iPhone's sales.

 This should be part of a new series.
 What cables will next-gen devices come with?
 Do HP desktops come with regular round power cables, or those weird, flat, 3-wire jobs?
 And, most importantly, HOW LONG WILL THEY BE?
-If they include a 3-foot but I need a 4-foot I'll have to go ou
+If they include a 3-foot but I need a 4-foot I'll have to go out and buy one!

 Re: (Score:2)